What is a recurring payment?

 In this article you will find

-Whether you’re a subscription-based merchant or a start-up, understanding what recurring payments are and how they work is vital for sustainable business growth.
-In this article, we’ll explore the different types, how they compare to direct debits and how they can benefit your business, among other things.
-Let’s dive in, shall we!
+Whether you’re a subscription based merchant or a start-up, understanding recurring payments and how they work is essential for long-term growth.
+In this article, we’ll look at the different types of recurring payments, how they differ from direct debits and the ways they can support your business success.

 What is a recurring payment?

-Recurring payments (also known as recurring billing or automatic payments) are repeated transactions where a customer authorises a merchant to charge their debit or credit card on a regular basis to cover the cost of a product or service.
-This is according to a predetermined schedule that the customer agrees to with the merchant.
-Recurring payments are in effect until the customer retracts their permission to automatically charge their card or the subscription expires.
+Recurring payments, also called recurring billing or automatic payments, are transactions in which a customer authorises a merchant to charge their debit or credit card on a regular basis for a product or service.
+These charges follow a schedule agreed upon by the customer, which can be weekly, monthly or annually and continue until the customer cancels the authorisation or the subscription ends.

-Such payments are typically applied for services that require periodic payments, including magazine subscriptions, gym memberships, subscription delivery boxes for groceries or beauty items and utility bills, to name a few things.
+These payments are commonly used for services requiring regular fees, such as magazine subscriptions, gym memberships, subscription boxes for groceries or beauty products and utility bills, among others.

 Types of recurring payments